Nebraska Tornado: 2003: three-year-old season

-After a break of over two months Nebraska Tornado was dropped back in distance at Deauville Racecourse on 17 August for the 1600 metre Prix Jacques Le Marois, a race which saw her matched against male opposition for the first time.
-She was amongst the leaders from the start and went to the front 200 metres out before being outpaced in the closing stages and coming home sixth behind Six Perfections, Domedriver, Telegnosis, Special Kaldoun and Dubai Destination.
-On 7 September at Longchamp Nebraska Tornado, with Hughes in the saddle, started a 14.6/1 outsider for the Prix du Moulin over 1600 metres on good-to-soft ground.
-The 2002 Prix de Diane winner Bright Sky went off favourite while the other twelve runners included Domedriver, Telegnosis, Special Kaldoun, Soviet Song, Reel Buddy, Refuse To Bend, Where Or When and Clodovil (Poule d'Essai des Poulains).
-In a race run in heavy rain, Nebraska Tornado settling in second behind the Japanese challenger Lohengrin before going to the front in the last 200 metres and winning by half a length.
+After a break of over two months, Nebraska Tornado was dropped back in distance at Deauville Racecourse on 17 August for the 1600- Prix Jacques Le Marois, a race that saw her matched against male opposition for the first time.
+She was amongst the leaders from the start and went to the front 200 metres out before being outpaced in the closing stages and coming home sixth behind Six Perfections, Domedriver, Telegnosis, Special Kaldoun, and Dubai Destination.
+On 7 September at Longchamp, Nebraska Tornado, with Hughes in the saddle, started a 14.6/1 outsider for the Prix du Moulin over 1600 metres on good-to-soft ground.
+The 2002 Prix de Diane winner Bright Sky went off favourite while the other twelve runners included Domedriver, Telegnosis, Special Kaldoun, Soviet Song, Reel Buddy, Refuse To Bend, Where Or When, and Clodovil (Poule d'Essai des Poulains).
+In a race run in heavy rain, Nebraska Tornado settled in second behind the Japanese challenger Lohengrin before going to the front in the last 200 metres and winning by half a length.
 Very few of the other runners were able to get into contention, although Bright Sky and Soviet Song finished strongly to take third and fourth.
-After the race André Fabre said "I'm delighted as I know she's a top-class filly with a lot of speed – I'm not surprised or I wouldn't have run her.
-She's a filly who has really only just come to herself as she was growing in the summer" while Hughes commented "That was brilliant.
+After the race, André Fabre said, "I'm delighted as I know she's a top-class filly with a lot of speed – I'm not surprised or I wouldn't have run her.
+She's a filly who has really only just come to herself as she was growing in the summer," while Hughes commented, "That was brilliant.
 She's as good as Banks Hill if not better."

-Although she was expected to run in the Breeders' Cup Mile Nebraska Tornado did not race again in 2003.
+Although she was expected to run in the Breeders' Cup Mile, Nebraska Tornado did not race again in 2003.

-In the International Classification for 2003 (the forerunner of the World's Best Racehorse Rankings) Nebraska Tornado was given a rating of 117, making her the 73rd best racehorse and the second best three-year-old filly.
+In the International Classification for 2003 (the forerunner of the World's Best Racehorse Rankings), Nebraska Tornado was given a rating of 117, making her the 73rd best racehorse and the second best three-year-old filly.